 "Mmmm, I think you have to get in line… dear Tom is giving me a headache with his screeching."

-"I do not screech, you little brat, I fucking SCREAM!
+"I do not screech, I fucking SCREAM!
 But I am going to kill that fucking wooden leg freaky-eye!"

 Priscus winced at the tone, and Lucius kissed his brow.

 "Then let me and dear Tom kill him together," Lucius said, "for dead he is."

 Sirius got up once the two entered the room and said:

 "I never thought the day would come, but I thank you for taking me away from there, Mr Malfoy."

 "No need to thank me," Lucius said.
 "It was my dear Priscus who wanted it."

 The man's eyes widened, and Priscus grinned.